Guided DMARC enforcement for real-world sender ecosystems

 Can I revert enforcement if something goes wrong?

 Yes.
-SpoofSentry supports one-click rollback to any previous enforcement level.
-Rollback triggers an immediate DNS update and the platform continues monitoring delivery metrics to confirm the revert resolved the issue.
+SpoofSentry supports automatic rollback to any previous enforcement level for supported record types through connected DNS providers.
+Rollback triggers a DNS update and the platform continues monitoring delivery metrics to confirm the revert resolved the issue.
+Changes involving DNSSEC key material or registrar-level records require assisted rollback through support.

 How are third-party senders handled during enforcement?